taylorlacort/nextqs-ESCPOS-ThermalPrinter-Android/README.md

 When image slicing is enabled:
 1. Large images (logos, QR codes) are split into horizontal strips of configurable height
 2. Each strip is sent to the printer as a separate ESC/POS `GS v 0` command
-3. A line feed and small delay are inserted between strips for proper recovery
+3. A small delay (50ms) is inserted between strips for printer buffer recovery
+4. **The image remains visually continuous** - no line breaks are inserted between strips
-4. The printer processes each strip independently, preventing buffer overflow or timeout issues
+5. The printer processes each strip independently, preventing buffer overflow or timeout issues

 ### Configuration